 Sharing with peers is entirely optional.
 You might choose to do so if you work closely with a small team and feel your occasional need for flexibility might be better understood with some context.
 Trust your judgment about whether disclosure will strengthen or complicate your professional relationships.

-Use simple phrases: “I’m managing a health condition and may need flexibility some days”
+Use simple phrases like: “I’m managing a health condition and may need flexibility some days.”

 Sharing is important while talking about bipolar disorder treatment with others, but so is protecting your own mental space and privacy.
 Healthy boundaries allow you to stay open while still feeling safe and in control of your personal information.